BasseyIsrael/Gas-Hydrates-Risk-Management-System/README.md

 <div align="justify">

- This study presents a data-driven gas hydrate diagnosis model for monitoring and risk evaluation in gas pipelines by performing, hydrate growth rate diagnosis for flow assurance in gas-dominated flow systems.
+ This project is focused on a data-driven gas hydrate diagnosis model for monitoring and risk evaluation in gas pipelines by performing, hydrate growth rate diagnosis for flow assurance in gas-dominated flow systems.
 Data used for learning was obtained from hydrate flow loop experiments performed under controlled gas-dominated flow conditions where thermodynamic conditions were obtained at each time step.
 Regression Algorithms were applied to develop a fit for a model to predict the hydrate risk level given thermodynamic conditions alongside the flowrate.
 The developed hydrate model was also applied to study the performance in flow operations.

  - To see a summary of this project in a presentation forat, please go [here](https://github.com/BasseyIsrael/Gas-Hydrates-Risk-Management-System/blob/main/Gas%20Hydrates%20Risk%20Management%20Presentation.pdf)
  - You can also find a live video presentation of the project [here](https://drive.google.com/file/d/1Gl0rFusDxp3lEE67mhE1le8K0RyWp8oZ/view?usp=sharing)